-Parrots can eat crab legs, but they are a type of shellfish, which carries additional contamination risks.
+Parrots can eat crab legs, but they are shellfish, which carries additional contamination risks.
 If you have crab legs that are as well-sourced, they can be a healthy treat.

-Crab legs have sweet, juicy meat that’s high in omega-3 fatty acids.
-They’re also a good source of protein and vitamins.
-Your parrot may even like prying off the hard outer shell itself.
+Crab legs have sweet, juicy meat that’s high in omega-3 fatty acids, protein, and vitamins.
+Your parrot may even enjoy prying off the hard outer shell itself.

 Can Parrots Eat Shrimp?

-Like with crab legs, shrimp consumption carries dangers due to pollutants.
-However, parrots will benefit from antioxidants and fatty acids.
-Parrots can peel off the shell and gnaw on the meat underneath, which they’ll find is a fun and enriching experience.
+Parrots will benefit from antioxidants and fatty acids.
+They can peel off the shell and gnaw on the meat underneath, which they’ll find a fun and enriching experience.

 Can Parrots Eat Fish Sticks?

 Parrots shouldn’t be fed fish sticks.
 While the meat at the core is healthy, fish sticks are usually breaded and fried.
-They will have a high fat content, lots of starch, and added salts.
+They will have a high fat content, starch, and added salts.

 Can Parrots Eat Sardines?

 Sardines are safe to feed to your parrot.
-However, do so in small quantities because sardines are oily fish that’s high in calories.
-Salmon and cod are preferred choices.
+However, they should only be offered in small quantities because sardines are oily fish that are high in calories.

 How To Prepare Seafood For Your Parrot

 Don’t add oil, seasoning, or salt during the cooking or food preparation process of fish.
 So, avoid breading or frying the fish.
-Fish is already high in sodium, so adding further unhealthy ingredients isn’t recommended.
+Fish is high in sodium, so adding additional unhealthy ingredients is inadvisable.